Technigo/project-react-native-app/README.md

-# Project Dont Drop Your Phone 📱
+# Project Shake It 📱

 This app was built with the purpose of practice to use React Native and Styled Components, with the focus point of using the Accelerometer.
 It's a simple game where you have to shake your phone as hard and long as possible to gain points.